 The ingredients that go into this grits.

-- Stone-ground grits; it is healthier and it is more flavorful and has more texture.
+- Stone-ground corn meal; it is healthier and it is more flavorful and has more texture.
 What more do you want, right?

 - Fresh corn, fresh tomatoes, and fresh basil.